XavierEgan/3D_Pathtracer/readme.md

 ### Remove Error Checking In Release Build (1.12x speedup)
 Since we can be reasonably confident that out of bound memory accesses wont take place in build, we can use a preprocessor conditional to not run the checks.

-This is especially usefull in the `getTri` method, as this is run for every ray-tri intercept check
+This is especially useful in the `getTri` method, as this is run for every ray-tri intercept check
 ```C++
 __device__ const Tri& getTri(unsigned int i) const {
     #ifdef DEBUG